vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-That was pretty easy, wasn’t it?
 We could do the same for other **logical concerns** but you might be already asking the question – *Isn’t this just moving the code to the `setup` option and making it extremely big?* Well, that’s true.
-That’s why before we move with the other responsibilities, we will first extract the above code into standalone, **Composition Functions**.
-We will start with creating `useUserRepositories`:
+That’s why before moving on with the other responsibilities, we will first extract the above code into a standalone **composition function**.
+Let's start with creating `useUserRepositories`:

 ```js
 // src/composables/useUserRepositories.js